You hear a lot about branding these days.

 The Smith family brand may be built around the values of tolerance, fun and generosity.

-4. Family rituals and traditions: Rituals not only anchor your kids to their family but they make a statement about what you value.
+- Family rituals and traditions: Rituals not only anchor your kids to their family but they make a statement about what you value.
 My family, for instance, is BIG on noisy, all-in discussion type mealtimes, which is reflective of our family as a place to speak out, but respect others at the same time.
 What family rituals and traditions do you hold dear?
-What should you set in stone as non-negotiable for your kids?
 In many ways, rituals are iconic representations of family-life.

-So take some time to reflect on your family frame.
+So take a minute or two to reflect on your family frame.
 What are the values your kids have in common?
 Think about the rituals and traditions you are establishing.
 Reflect on your parenting style and that of your partner.
 Think about your regular family atmosphere.
-Then try to distil your thoughts into 3 to 5 words that reflect your family brand.

 Share this post!